gs-jyenduri/s3_browser_chrome_plugin/README.md

      chrome storage
 ```
 ## Note
-     The authentication information is stored in the gmmail account.
+     The authentication information is stored in the gmail account.
 If you open your email in other chrome browser and download this plugin and all information will be synced automatically.

 ## Versioning
   This is the version 1.0